Condensed Matter Experiment Ⅰ

 |Assistant Professor :||Shintaro Nakamura|

 Our group studies the quantum phenomena occurring at low temperatures in various superconductors and highly-correlated electron systems.
 In addition to understanding the fundamental properties of these materials, we focus on controlling them in the form of thin films and devices, which leads to finding novel physical phenomena.
-The current research subjects are the electric-field-induced superconductivity, two dimensional superconductivity with atomic-layer structures, exotic superconductivity in magnetic fields, and the ground state of rare earth compounds, as described below
+The current research subjects are the electric-field-induced superconductivity, two dimensional superconductivity with atomic-layer thickness, exotic superconductivity in magnetic fields, as described below

 1) Electric field induced superconductivity:

 By using electric double layer transistor (EDLT) configurations, we induce the conduction carries electrostatically in the thin films or on the surfaces of insulators and explore the novel superconducting phenomena and mechanisms by tuning the carriers.
-Especially, we are interested in the superconductivity with broken inversion symmetry and the ambipolar doping effect in cuprates.
+Especially, we are interested in the superconductivity with broken inversion symmetry and the ambipolar doping effect.

-Recently emerging high-Tc superconductors such as cuprates, MgB2 and iron pnictides (chalcogenides) show peculiar features in their mixed stateｓ (vortex stateｓ) due to the strong thermal fluctuation and/or multi-band effect.
+Recently emerging high-Tc superconductors such as cupratesand iron pnictides (chalcogenides) show peculiar features in their mixed stateｓ (vortex stateｓ) due to the strong thermal fluctuation and/or multi-band effect.
 We are studying them by using magnetization, magnetic torque and transport measurements.